NLIreland/puppet-fcrepo/README.md

     ```
     puppet module install /path/to/puppetlabs-tomcat-1.4.1.tar.gz --modulepath /path/to/modules
     ```
+    This will also install the prerequisite modules needed (concat, staging, stdlib).
 3. Java already installed on the machine.
 Usually this can be installed by doing one of the following:
     * Setting up your OS's packaged Java via Puppet by putting something like this as